just-the-docs/just-the-docs/docs/configuration.md

 # gh_edit_source: docs # the source that your files originate from
 gh_edit_view_mode: "tree" # "tree" or "edit" if you want the user to jump into the editor immediately
 ```

+_note: `footer_content` is deprecated, but still supported.
+For a better experience we have moved this into an include called `_includes/footer_custom.html` which will allow for robust markup / liquid-based content._

 - the "page last modified" data will only display if a page has a key called `last_modified_date`, formatted in some readable date format
 - `last_edit_time_format` uses Ruby's DateTime formatter; see examples and more information [at this link.](https://apidock.com/ruby/DateTime/strftime)